radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/sysadmin-12.png)

 Installed themes are shown on the **Available** node.
 These themes are available for tenants to use for their portals.
-The **Update all Themes** button will look on the web gallery if there is any update for the templates installed.
+The **Update all Themes** button looks on the web gallery if there is any update for the templates installed.

 ![](media/sysadmin-13.png)